JavaBWAPI/ass/README.md

 A DBScan based clustering algorithm.
 * Stable clustering: Unless a cluster is split up, units will end up in the same cluster as in previous runs
 * Iterative: Instead of assigning all units to clusters at once, do it iteratively.
-Once done, it the clustering restarts and the previous result can be accessed.
+Once done, the clustering restarts and the previous result can be accessed.

 ### UnitFinder
 A simple utility class to make queries for units within a radius/square at some position.